Jesse Carver: Managerial career

 After the war, Carver became an assistant trainer at Huddersfield, and he began to realise that he had more talent as a coach than as a player.
 He successfully applied to coach Dutch club Xerxes in Rotterdam.
 He built his training routines around using the ball, instead of boring repetitive lapping, Xerxes flourished, and heading the championship and he was asked to coach the national team, a position he held for two years.

 After one season coaching at Millwall, he was appointed trainer to the England 'B' team on the successful 1949 tour of Holland and Finland.
 A job at the FA looked likely, but as the FA hesitated, Juventus jumped in and offered him the coach's job.
 He led Juve to the championship in his first season at the club.

 Carver still wanted to prove himself in England, however, and in the summer of 1952, he was persuaded to return to coach West Brom.
 He had an immediate impact, with the team playing attacking football and up among the league leaders.
 Carver left late January 1954, as he wasn't appointed manager, despite his success, leaving the job to his assistant Vic Buckingham.
 Torino lured him back to Italy, and he ultimately saved the club from relegation.

-He only stayed at Torino a year, before moving to AS Roma.
+He only stayed at Torino a year, before moving to Roma.
 His salary at Roma was £5,000; he and his wife had an apartment in the Via Archemedes, where his neighbours included ex-King Farouk and Ingrid Bergman.
 Several English First Division clubs coveted him, but in early 1955, Coventry City tempted him with a salary close to £100 per week (at a time when most players were earning £15).
 But perhaps the challenge at Coventry was more compelling, than the lure of the cheque book.